nworbde/netJina/README.md

 *   The code requires three databases, containing the nuclide database, the reaclib database, and the starlib database.
 The script `fetch_data` fetches compresed databases from https://dl.dropboxusercontent.com/u/52649885/netJina/.

+    The nuclide and reaclib databases were obtained from the [Joint Institute for Nuclear Astrophysics (JINA)](http://www.jinaweb.org).
+The starlib data files were obtained from [UNC Nucleosynthesis Simulator](http://starlib.physics.unc.edu).

 ## Installation

 ### Prerequisite